CompuTec/computec-docs/docs/wms/user-guide/transactions/pick-receipt/overview.md

 # Overview

 Pick Receipt transaction allows to generate a receipt from CompuTec ProcessForce production from a Pick Receipt.
-(Below an example Pick Receipt in SAP Business One, which can be used in WMS).
+(Below an example Pick Receipt in SAP Business One, which can be used in CompuTec WMS).

-This process is available in WMS only when CompuTec ProcessForce is installed.
+This process is available in CompuTec WMS only when CompuTec ProcessForce is installed.
     ![Pick Receipt](./media/pick-receipt-01.png)

 :::info